posted May 09, 2022

 - 2 teaspoons ground coriander

-- Mix all ingredients in a bowl.
+- Combine.
+Mix all ingredients in a bowl.
 Use a fork to crush any clumps of seasonings.

-- This brisket rub can be stored in an airtight container for up to a month.
+- Use or store.
+This rub can be stored in an airtight container for up to a month.

 Join the Grill Squad